 - Reconfigure - Scale your clusters up/down by adding/reducing the number of nodes in a node pool and adding additional worker pools.
 Resize nodes in a node pool by modifying the node specs (CPU, Memory, or Instance Type for public clouds).
 Add additional fault domains such as availability zones to a node pool.

-- Compliance Scans - Perform continuous compliance checks to ensure your clusters are secure, conformant, and compliant.
+- Compliance Scans - Perform continuous compliance checks to ensure your clusters are secure and compliant.

-- Backup and Restore - Backup your cluster configurations as well as any persistent volumes used by your applications regularly.
+- Backup and Restore - Regularly back up your cluster configurations and any persistent volumes that your applications use.
 Choose critical namespaces you would like to back up.
 Restore as required to new or existing clusters.

 - Workload Visibility - Palette provides visibility into the resources running inside workload clusters.
 These resources are displayed on the cluster details page.

-- RBAC and NS Support - RoleBindings and ClusterRoleBindings are Role-Based Access Control (RBAC) concepts that allow granular control over cluster-wide resources as well as namespaced resources.
+- RBAC and NS Support - RoleBindings and ClusterRoleBindings are Role-Based Access Control (RBAC) concepts that allow granular control over cluster-wide resources as well as namespace resources.
 Palette provides the ability to specify these bindings to configure granular RBAC rules.
-Palette also can define new namespaces for the cluster and manage (remove, assign quota, assign role bindings, etc.) them.
+Palette can also define new namespaces for the cluster and manage the namespaces, such as removing them and assigning quotas and role bindings to them.